 Office: 120 Piccolo Building

-Her research has been published in diverse venues, including Global Public Health, Practicing Anthropology, Latin American Perspectives, and Ethnos: Journal of Anthropology.
-Karin’s research and engagement has been supported by the National Science Foundation, the Wenner Gren Foundation, PEO Scholars, the Harry Frank Guggenheim Foundation, and the Feminist Review Trust.
-Karin was also awarded the 2015-2016 Campbell Fellowship for Transformative Research on Women in the Developing World by the School for Advanced Research in Santa Fe, New Mexico.
+Karin’s research has been published in diverse venues and has been supported by the National Science Foundation, the Wenner Gren Foundation, the Harry Frank Guggenheim Foundation, and the Feminist Review Trust, among others.
+Karin was also awarded the 2015 Campbell Fellowship for Transformative Research on Women in the Developing World by the School for Advanced Research in Santa Fe, New Mexico.

 Research and Scholarly Activities

 Global health, development, charity and NGOs; human rights; transnational feminisms; gender, violence, and sexuality; women’s health and reproductive health; disability; health disparities; applied, engaged, and activist anthropology.

 Friederic, Karin.
 The Prism of Human Rights: Seeking Justice amid Gender Violence in Rural Ecuador.
 Rutgers University Press, Expected: Spring 2023.

 2018 La Revolución Ciudadana and Social Medicine: Undermining Community in the State Provision of Health Care in Ecuador.
 Special Issue: “Social Inequities and Contemporary Struggles for Collective Health in Latin America.”
 Global Public Health.
 Vol. 14 (6-7): 884-898, DOI: 10.1080/17441692.2018.1481219